Arithmetic Properties of Partitions with 1-colored Even Parts and r-colored Odd Parts: Preliminaries

-In this paper, we prove new infinite families of congruences for $a_r(n)$, where $r=3$ and $5$.
-In order to state our main result, we introduce Legendre symbol.\\ Let $n$ be an integer and $p$ be an odd prime.
-The Legendre symbol $\displaystyle\left(\frac{n}{p}\right)_L$ is defined by
+In this section, we begin with the following definition of Legendre symbol denoted by $\displaystyle\left(\frac{n}{p}\right)_L$ . \begin{definition} Let $n$ be an integer and $p$ be an odd prime.
+The Legendre symbol is defined by